 Day 3: Eat Waffles and Hunt for Antique Treasures

 Before you head out, begin the day with a hearty breakfast.
 Brick & Mortar Cafe on First Avenue is the ideal spot for house-made biscuits smothered in sausage gravy or steak and eggs with horseradish creme.
 Alternatively, Jo Jo Macs serves fun treats like caramel-apple French toast or southern beignets.
-After breakfast, visit the Albany Antique Mall, with two floors and 20,000 square feet of displays, to take a piece of history home with you.
+After breakfast, wander the aisles of the Albany Antique Mall.
+With two floors and 20,000 square feet of displays, the mall’s unique finds are an excellent way to take a piece of history home with you.

 If You Go:

-Book a room at the Best Western Plus Prairie Inn, which is located near Timber-Linn Memorial Park, where visitors can enjoy picnicking, walking paths near a pond for viewing wildlife or a trip to the Linn County Veterans Memorial.
+Book a room at the Best Western Plus Prairie Inn, which is located near Timber-Linn Memorial Park.
+Visitors can enjoy picnicking, walking paths near a pond for viewing wildlife or a trip to the Linn County Veterans Memorial